abhishekhm/Basic-Python-Programs/README.md

-List of basic Python programs.
+List of basic codes for beginners to practice Python.